 Check your credit

 Visit AnnualCreditReport.com to access a free copy of your credit report.
 If you spot inaccuracies, address them right away by filing formal disputes with each of the three credit bureaus, which are Equifax, Experian, and TransUnion.
-You want to do this before you apply to give yourself the best possible chance of being approved and receiving a decent interest rate.
+This should be done before you apply for your loan to give yourself the best possible chance of being approved and receiving a decent interest rate.
 And it’s much better to know where you stand than to be caught off-guard when applying.

 If you have several credit issues and aren’t in a rush to purchase a new car, it may be worthwhile to devise a plan of action to repair your credit.
-You’ll increase your approval odds and more than likely qualify for more competitive financing terms.
+You’ll increase your odds for approval and more than likely qualify for more competitive financing terms.

 Run the numbers

-If you have no idea how much an auto loan will cost you, use a loan calculator to get an estimate of how much car you can afford based on the monthly payment.
-This number could vary drastically depending on the interest rate and loan term, but you’ll at least have an idea before applying.
+If you have no idea how much an auto loan will cost you, use a loan calculator to get an estimate of the total cost and monthly payments based on a ballpark figure of how much a car seller is quoting for the car you are looking for.
+Total costs could vary drastically depending on the interest rate and loan term, but you’ll at least have an idea before applying.

 Shop around for loans